A society’s humanity and unity rest on the extent to which its people demand good food and can expect to receive it.

 This system constitutes a vertical and horizontal integration of production, processing, preparation, shopping and consumption that creates a robust local food system.
 It is a moderate-scale network of better food for consumers and renewed opportunity for producers.
 It can work for complexes located in rural communities and in cities, with configuration differences that adapt to differing populations and real estate situations.
 It can also work around the world for the choices of fresh foods that vary widely with culture.

 Local network producers in this system can offer better product choices than producers in large-scale production.
-The system will encourage healthy grains, fresh water fish farms, poultry production and processing, and a range of livestock meats, all grown and raised locally.
+The system will encourage healthy grains, freshwater fish farms, poultry production and processing, and a range of livestock meats, all grown and raised locally.
 Over time, food science will expand the variety and quality of CEA-grown plants and farm-grown fish, and technology will continue to reduce production and processing costs at moderate scale.
-In this respect, local CEA plant farms together with local animal and fresh water fish farms are a powerful combination for year-round supply of a robust range of fresh food.
-Expansion of the number of fresh water fish farms alone, enabled by the system, would be a major opportunity to increase local production of food, shift consumer eating habits to tastier/healthier food, and gain relief from over-fishing oceans.
+In this respect, local CEA plant farms together with local animal and freshwater fish farms are a powerful combination for year-round supply of a robust range of fresh food.
+Expansion of the number of freshwater fish farms alone, enabled by the system, would be a major opportunity to increase local production of food, shift consumer eating habits to tastier/healthier food, and gain relief from over-fishing oceans.

 Local food systems as described would make excellent sources for local educational and healthcare institutions to contract with the grocer, farmers and processors for fresh food supply.
 They would serve as fertile training grounds for agricultural and culinary students from local trade schools and community colleges.
 They would be ideal as incubators for entrepreneurs who wish to launch careers and businesses.
 And they give agriculture and food investments a framework for better environmental, social and governance outcomes.